Legal Information: Alabama

 Updated: September 1, 2023

 Do I need a special copy of my protection order to have it enforced?

 In some states, you will need a certified copy of your protection order.
 A certified copy says that it is a “true and correct” copy; it is signed and initialed by the clerk of court that gave you the order, and usually has some kind of court stamp on it.
-In Alabama, a certified order has a stamp and/or a raised seal on it.

 If you don’t have a certified copy, go to the court that gave you the order and ask the clerk’s office for a certified copy.

 WomensLaw serves and supports all survivors, no matter their sex or gender.